zmartzone/lua-resty-openidc/README.md

           --  ngx.exit(ngx.HTTP_FORBIDDEN)
           --end

-          -- set headers with user info: this will overwrite any existing headers but we'll -- also need to scrub it in case no value is provided, to avoid any headers passed -- in by the User-Agent to be interpreted as secure headers set by lua-resty-openidc if res.id_token.sub
+          -- set headers with user info: this will overwrite any existing headers -- but also scrub(!) them in case no value is provided in the token ngx.req.set_header("X-USER", res.id_token.sub)
-            ngx.req.set_header("X-USER", res.id_token.sub)
-          else
-            ngx.req.clear_header("X-USER")
-          end
       ';

       proxy_pass http://localhost:80;